Orientsoft/react-orientboard/README.md

 ```

 When your component is installed in `react-orientboard`, pictures under `images`, will be copied to `react-orientboard/public/components/your-component-name/images`.
 To access them in your code, use `components/your-component-name/images/example.png`

+`test-layout.js` exports an array which defines the board layout for your component's development page.

 ### Building Component